g0v-it/data-agcom/sdaas/README.md

 avg_audience is the potential audience of the whole TV channel.

-The multiplication of speaking Time for bwi produces a number that defines the **TV impressions** of a subject with a political or institutional role.
+The multiplication of speaking Time for bwi produces a number that defines the daily **TV impressions** of a subject with a political or institutional role.
 In other word a *TV impression* is defined as a second of a person with a political or institutional role exposed to a single televiewer

-Each AGCOM observation can be displayed as a bubble whose area is proportional to the total of TV impression in a day (i/g).
+Each AGCOM observation can be displayed as a bubble whose area is proportional to the total of daily "TV impressions".

 The metrics [bwi](axioms/025_compute_bwi.sparql_update) and [nst](axioms/024_compute_nst.sparql_update)
 are computed by a specific sparql axioms.

 ## Updating the knowledge base